-To continue our leadership in sustainability, we are committed to mitigating all Scope 1 and Scope 2 carbon emissions by the end of 2025 and have developed our Climate Ready Campus vision: establishing the Geelong Waurn Ponds Campus as a living laboratory for sustainable development.
+To continue our leadership in sustainability, we have brought forward our carbon neutral commitment to 2025 and developed our Climate Ready Campus vision: establishing the Geelong Waurn Ponds Campus as a living laboratory for sustainable development.
 This will enable us to work closely with our students, academics, researchers and key partners to deliver projects, undertake research and develop innovations.